ibkevg/ibkevg.github.io/blog/_posts/2023-04-05-Rust-surprising-unsafe-usage.md

 # Overview

-Given the much vaunted safety of the Rust language you might reasonably expect that the Rust standard libraries are a shining example of safe code.
+Given that safety is a major design goal of the Rust language you might reasonably expect to find that the Rust standard libraries are a shining example of safe code and they are, but perhaps not in the way that you might expect.
 The usual purpose for a language's standard library is to provide a set of commonly needed helper routines, containers, etc. This is of course true for Rust too but Rust has an additional purpose for it's standard library: `unsafe` wrapping.

 # unsafe wrapping